Explore Wild New York

 Little Tonawanda Creek

-Little Tonawanda Creek begins in the low hills north of Warsaw and flows north to join Tonawanda Creek just south of Batavia.
+Little Tonawanda Creek begins in the low hills north of Warsaw and flows generally northward to join Tonawanda Creek about a mile downstream of Old Creek Road near Batavia.
 Averaging about 12 to 15 feet in width, this stream has a silt, clay, and gravel bottom and good water quality.
 Surrounded by woodlands, open fields, and swamps, the largely intact riparian corridor provides a lot of bank cover and tree canopy along this stream.

 Sections of Little Tonawanda Creek and several of its tributaries flow through the Carlton Hill Multiple Use Area (MUA).
 The public has fishing rights on waters in the MUA, and obtaining access to other sections of this stream is usually not a problem as "Fishing Allowed" signs are posted at several road crossing (see photos).